hero background image

-CRM for insurance: features,
+CRM for insurance: key features, integrations,

-payoffs, best platforms & selection guide
+best platforms & a selection guide

-Key CRM features for the insurance industry
+Top CRM features for the insurance industry

 Lead management

-Contact & account management
+Contact management

 A CRM solution enables agents to centralize customer information, such as personal data (name, address, telephone number, email, etc.), communication history, contact information, and respective policies and claims.
-Insurance agents can also easily search this information in CRM to get more context when working on a deal or assisting customers.
+Insurance agents can also easily search for this information in the CRM system to get more context when working on a deal or assisting customers.

 Sales management